BlackEspresso/Bot-/ReadMe.md

     "hello, its a beautiful $timeNow.weekday"
   ]
   ```
 - improve string selection logic
-  - use fuzzy logic
-  - use machine learning ?
+  use fuzzy logic, use machine learning, hidden markov

-- input/output tags
+- input / output tags
-  tags conversations, if the user triggered the greeting state
-  he gets the tag "polite_user"
+  tags conversations, if the user triggered the greeting state he gets the tag "polite_user"
   ```
   set greetings.outputTag polite_user
   ```
   only if the user was polite enough to greet the charming context is considered as valid state (filtered by inputTag)
   ```
   set charming.inputTag polite-user
   ```
   This makes it possible to build complex conversations.
   e.g. ask for flights -> book flights -> list flights
 - a simple web interface to manage your bot(s):
     - Easy Slack & MS Teams integration
     - see bot logs (messages per second, failes pers seconds)
     - log exceptions
 - switch between edit and talk mode in bot++ console application.
 Live tune your bot while your're talking to it
 - data types for trainingdata
-  add entities for easy text regcognition
   ```
   add entity @weekday
   set @weekday.monday ["mondays","monday","mon"]
   set @weekday.tuesday ["tuesdays","tuesday","tues"]
   set greetings.trainingdata [
       "set alarm on %{mondays:@weekday:$weekday}"
   ]
   ```
-  declares a variable $weekday of the type @weekday with the values:
+  declares a variable $weekday of the type @weekday with the values: monday, tuesday
-  monday, tuesday

 - string parsing for trainingdata prepares trainingdata to lookout for a username and sets the variable $username to bob if the user entered a similiar sentence
   ```
   set greetings.trainingdata [
       "hello my name is %{bob:@text:$username}"
   ]
   ```
 - actions on state
   e.g. a http action:
   ```